jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Buffer_Overflows.md

 wowanothertime!!
 sh-4.2$
 ```

-### Question 1: Use the same method to read the contents of the secret file!
+### Question 1 Task 9: Use the same method to read the contents of the secret file!
 Answer: wowanothertime!!